Skip to main content

 • session_summary objects: summaries over a single session object

-• Manifests for both summary streams
+• manifests for all sanctioned summary streams

-• Provenance fields and invariants
+• provenance fields and invariants

-• Error and accounting rules for skipped items
+• error and accounting rules for skipped items

 Out of scope: